Climate Resilience: Significance of Hybrid EE & RE Models - Caribbean Context

 Energy Dynamics Ltd.

-Andre Escalante is a national of Trinidad and Tobago and the founder and Managing Director of Energy Dynamics Ltd.
+Andre Escalante is a national of Trinidad and Tobago and the founder and Managing Director of Energy Dynamics Ltd (EDL).

-Energy Dynamics is a Trinidad based Energy Service Company (ESCo) with projects and operations undertaken throughout the English speaking Caribbean, Puerto Rico and the Dominican Republic.
+Energy Dynamics is a Trinidad based Energy Service Company (ESCo) with projects and operations undertaken throughout the English-speaking Caribbean, Puerto Rico and the Dominican Republic.
+EDL is the first Caribbean based ESCo to receive equity financing from the Caribbean Basin Sustainable Energy Fund (CABEF) to finance and execute Clean Energy projects in the region.

 Mr. Escalante has extensive experience within the energy efficiency and renewable energy field.
-His company has undertaken numerous energy audits (over 400) , developed Corporate Utility Management programs, installed absorption cooling and co-generation systems, waste re-use systems, and other project work for a diverse clientele.
+His company has undertaken numerous energy audits, developed Corporate Utility Management (shared savings) programs, installed absorption cooling and co-generation systems, District Cooling and Solar PV systems, and other sustainable energy work for a diverse clientele.

-Amongst his clients have been the Inter-American Development Bank (IDB), Caribbean Hotel and Tourism Association (CHTA), CARICOM, the German GIZ and IRENA.
+Amongst his clients have been the Inter-American Development Bank (IADB), Caribbean Hotel and Tourism Association, (CHTA), the Caribbean Development Bank, the German GIZ, IRENA, and a host of private customers in the Caribbean including CEPM and RICA in the Dominican Republic.

-He has a BSc in Mechanical Engineering from the University of the West Indies and a MSc in Biomedical Engineering from the University of Surrey UK, a diploma in Sustainability from the University of British Columbia (Canada), and a Global Energy MBA from Warwick Business School (UK) in 2015.
+He has a BSc in Mechanical Engineering from the University of the West Indies, a MSc in Biomedical Engineering from the University of Surrey (UK), a diploma in Sustainability from the University of British Columbia (Canada), and a Global Energy MBA from Warwick Business School (UK) in 2015.

-He was one of the first Certified Energy Managers (CEM) in the Caribbean (1992), a designation from the Association of Energy Engineers (USA), an organization in which he was a former Secretary (1995/96) and founding member of the local Trinidad chapter.
+He attained the Certified Energy Manager (CEM) designation from the Association of Energy Engineers (USA) in 1993, an organization in which he was a former Secretary and founding member of the local Trinidad chapter.